cabuelow/mang-qual-models/README.md

-### Qualitative analysis of mangrove response to drivers of change
+### Qualitative forecasts and hindcasts of mangrove extent change

+This repository provides code and data for Buelow et al. (*in prep*), 'Resolving ambiguous mangrove futures'.

 Link to documents describing all spatial data processing: